Skip to main content

 The scheme is open to barristers, solicitors, Fellows of the Chartered Legal Executives and professionally qualified legal academics who are either:

-• People from ethnic minority backgrounds
+• Lawyers from an ethnic minority background

 • Lawyers who attended a (non-fee paying) state school